 The longer you wait before turning 70, the higher your CPP benefits will be, though that appreciation doesn’t go beyond age 70.
 Millennials planning for retirement at any age could consider how they’ll finance their lifestyles while maximizing their CPP benefits at age 70.
-It’s notable that even the highest levels of CPP benefits pay less than $2,000 per month in 2022.
-That won’t be enough for many Canadians to live on, and millennials considering retirement may want to think about other sources of income.

 3. Equity Income ETFs

 One of the issues that retirees have struggled with over the past decade has been the extremely low yields of traditional fixed income products like bonds.
 In 2022 those rates rose somewhat, but only following record inflation eating away at the ‘real yields’ of an income investment.

 Many equity income ETFs pay annualized yields higher than most fixed income and higher than the rate of inflation.
 These ETFs hold portfolios of equities—stocks—but pay distributions that are generated through a combination of dividends and other strategies.
 Harvest equity income ETFs use an active and flexible covered call option writing strategy to help generate their monthly cash distributions.

 These ETFs still participate in some of the market growth opportunities a portfolio of stocks would, while also delivering consistent monthly cash flow for unitholders.
 The income they pay can help retirees finance their lifestyle goals and help millennials as they prepare themselves to retire.

 4. DRIP Investing and Compound Savings